ziquanmiao/kubernetes_datadog/README.md

 In Google, you can simply do this by accessing their [Compute Nodes Console Page](https://console.cloud.google.com/compute/) and click the SSH button

-## JMX Metrics
+## JVM Metrics

 ### Native Datadog Agent Fetch

-Datadog's Java Agent Module after v0.17.0 can accommodate JMX metrics out of the box.
+Datadog's Java Agent Module after v0.17.0 can accommodate JVM metrics out of the box.
 Simply [turn on](https://github.com/ziquanmiao/kubernetes_datadog/blob/553aa1090df77749ecf415595fa982f6e1e7dad6/springboot_deployment.yaml#L34-L35) the feature and point the module to the relevant Datadog Agent [Statsd endpoint](https://github.com/ziquanmiao/kubernetes_datadog/blob/553aa1090df77749ecf415595fa982f6e1e7dad6/springboot_deployment.yaml#L38-L39) and you should see `jvm.*` metrics in your [metrics summary page](https://app.datadoghq.com/metric/summary?filter=jvm)

 # Some points of interest